 In 2015-2016, over 40% of U.S. first-year students received merit-based scholarships from Macalester.
 Merit scholarship awards range from $8,000 to $72,000 over four years.

-All applicants are considered for merit-based scholarships.
+All first-year applicants are considered for merit-based scholarships (transfer applicants are not considered for merit-based scholarships).
 No additional scholarship application is required.
 Students selected for merit-based scholarships are notified by the Admissions Office, shortly after admission notices are sent.

 DeWitt Wallace Distinguished Scholarships are awarded on a highly competitive basis to some students who are National Merit Finalists or Commended students.
 The Admissions committee makes these awards.
 No special application is required to be considered for this scholarship.
 If you have been awarded a DeWitt Wallace Distinguished Scholarship, it will be renewed at the same amount each year you are enrolled at Macalester, provided that you make satisfactory progress toward graduation.